tuimac/tagdns_old/README.md

 * Add query forward option.
 * Associate with Route53.
 * Saving CPU utilization.
-* Add comments on these codes.
+* Add comments on the code.
 * Upload to PyPI.